-As advertisers seek to drive higher engagement and connect with their customers in brand-authentic and effective ways, they’ve turned to interactive advertising.
-See OmniVirt’s picks for cool examples of online interactive advertising that allows customers to move outside the box of a banner or display ad.
+As advertisers seek to drive higher engagement and connect with their customers in brand-authentic and effective ways, they’ve turned to interactive advertising campaigns.
+See OmniVirt’s picks for cool examples of interactive advertising that allows customers to move outside the box of a banner or display ad.

 Within a 360° VR experience, users can click on designated hot spots to call up additional information.
 Imagine a restaurant advertises using a 360° photo of its interior; it can place a hotspot on a menu in the photo that then links to the online menu.
 These hotspots can also direct users to brand websites or other destinations.